thelonious/kld-intersections/README.md

 ## Usage

-In order to perform an intersection, you need to build up descriptions of each shape to intersect.
-This is done using ShapeInfo
+In order to perform an intersection, you need to create descriptions of each shape to intersect.
+This is done using ShapeInfo.
+Once you have created your ShapeInfos, pass them into Intersection.intersect and you will get back an Intersection object which contains the intersections, an array of Point2D instances, in its `points` property.

 ```javascript
 const {ShapeInfo, Intersection} = require("kld-intersections");